 Just remember, the decision is entirely yours and where applicable your partners.

 If you do decide to find out, start thinking about whether or not you will share the news with others or leave it a surprise.
-There are lots of fun ways you can reveal the gender.
+There are lots of fun ways you can reveal the genders of your babies.
 Make a cake with pink or blue inside and cut the cake to reveal.
 Turn it into a guessing game at a baby shower.

 Check out our Pinterest board Twin Gender Reveal ideas for inspiration.

 Your newborn twins will sleep for around 18 hours a day for the first few weeks of their lives.
 You will want to start considering where they are going to spend all that sweet slumber time.

 While you might be excited to set up their beautiful twin nursery, you may decide that they might not actually sleep in there for the first few months.